About Columbus Regional

 The Medical Center also is home to the Family Practice Residency Program that prepares physicians for careers in family medicine.

-Doctors Hospital, which opened in 1975, has 485 full-time employees, 219 beds and offers general medical-surgical services, 24/7 emergency services, an obstetrics service, outpatient services, a sleep disorders center and cardiac catheterization.
+Doctors Hospital, which opened in 1975, has 485 full-time employees, 219 beds and offers general medical-surgical services, 24/7 emergency services, outpatient services, a sleep disorders center and cardiac catheterization.

 Hughston Hospital provides orthopedic inpatient and rehabilitative care.
 It is known nationally for its superior orthopedic care, due in large part to the exceptional care provided by the physicians of the Hughston Clinic.
 Hughston Hospital opened in 1984.
 The hospital has 314 full-time employees, 100 beds, 10 OR suites and a 29-bed inpatient rehabilitation center.